Ever wondered why nitro cold brew looks like a stout, tastes naturally sweet, and kicks harder than your average iced coffee?

 Since cold brew leaves more acid in the beans, it is less acidic.

-Is nitro cold brew bad for you?
+So, is nitro cold brew healthy for you?

-Nitro coffee is only bad for you if you drink more caffeine than your body can handle.
 And since nitro coffee brew generally has more caffeine, you want to regulate how much you drink.

-- Increased anxiety levels: Caffeine can affect your hormones, neurotransmitters, and mood.
+• Increased anxiety levels.
+Caffeine can affect your hormones, neurotransmitters, and mood.
 If you always use coffee because you are exhausted, you might need to find time to relax to recharge your batteries.

 Final thoughts